EswarAditya5/Project_House_Price_Prediction/README.md

 **Model Evaluation:** Assessing the performance of the trained linear regression model using evaluation metrics such as mean squared error (MSE), root mean squared error (RMSE), and R-squared.
 These metrics provide insights into how well the model predicts the values and indicate its overall accuracy.

-### Contributing:
-Contributions to this project are welcome.
-If you would like to contribute, please follow these steps:

-### Fork the repository on GitHub:
-- 1)Create a new branch from the main branch to work on your changes.
-- 2)Make your modifications and commit your changes.
-- 3)Push your branch to your forked repository.
-- 4)Open a pull request to the original repository, describing the changes you made.

 ### License:
 This project is licensed under the GPU License.